Data analysis code

 What to do for this assignment

-You should organize your analysis notebook logically, providing heading and descriptive text, notes, and comments where necessary.
+You should organize your analysis notebook logically, providing headings and descriptive text, notes, and comments where necessary.
 Someone unfamiliar with your analysis plan should be able to look at your notebook and understand what is going on and what it means.

 You will run your analysis code on data we will simulate together in class for your experiment.